 State Farm cited “rapidly growing catastrophe exposure” and “historic increases in construction costs outpacing inflation” as among the main reasons for its decision.
 The company, however, said it will continue to honor existing homeowner’s insurance policies in California.

-Axios’ Rebecca Falconer, in a report published on May 29, explains, “Multiple studies show climate change is influencing the frequency and severity of extreme weather events, increasing the risk of wildfires and also, the proportion of […]
+Axios’ Rebecca Falconer, in a report published on May 29, explains, “Multiple studies show climate change is influencing the frequency and severity of extreme weather events, increasing the risk of wildfires and also, the proportion […]